 The proposal of a commission replacing trade unions and non-ecclesiastical employers also includes representatives of ecclesiastical care providers and their employees.

 Who decides what?

-The Commission can decide within the framework of the AEntG whether it proposes a minimum wage and whether it differentiates according to the type of activity, qualification or regionally.
-The Federal Ministry of Labor and Social Affairs can make the decision taken by the Commission binding by means of a legal ordinance for the entire Pflegebranche.
-This is exactly what happened:
+Under the AEntG, the Commission can decide whether to propose a minimum wage and whether it differentiates according to the type of activity, qualification or even regional.
+The Federal Ministry of Labor and Social Affairs can make the decision taken by the Commission binding on the entire care sector by means of a statutory ordinance.
+That's exactly what happened:

 The Cabinet has recently approved an appropriate regulation.
 The fixed pay lower limit of 8,50 Euro in the West and 7.50 Euro in the East already applies from 1.
 August 2010.
 For all employees, who mainly provide "basic care services" such as washing, dressing or climbing stairs.
 Excluded from the regulation are, on the other hand, household help, apprentices and trainees.
 Until 2013, the minimum amount should continue to rise in two stages.

 But despite the legal obligation minimum wages are not always paid.
 According to the Federal Ministry of Labor and Social Affairs, 2009 1500 fines were initiated in the construction industry for breach of the minimum wage.